 AdobeStock_80029212-1

-An electrical substation is a critical piece of infrastructure that plays an essential role in ensuring that the power grid can deliver electricity to homes and businesses across the country.
+An electrical substation is a critical piece of infrastructure that ensures the power grid delivers electricity to homes and businesses nationwide

-These structures are complex interconnected systems, including transformers, power lines, sensors, and protective equipment.
-They are responsible for regulating the voltage and frequency of electricity, as well as managing surges and fluctuations in supply.
+These structures are complex, interconnected systems that include transformers, power lines, sensors, and protective equipment.
+They are responsible for regulating the voltage and frequency of the electrical grid, as well as managing surges and fluctuations in supply.

 pultrusion capabilities guide